Halabja: Kurdish autonomy

-In the mountains to the west of Halabja, a militant Islamist group, Ansar al-Islam, occupied a small enclave in the period of 2000–2003.
+In the mountains to the east of Halabja, a militant Kurdish Islamist group, Ansar al-Islam, occupied a small enclave in the period of 2000–2003.
 The area was overrun by Peshmerga forces from the Patriotic Union of Kurdistan (PUK), with U.S. air support, at the beginning of the 2003 US invasion of Iraq.
-The town has remained a center of Islamism in the Kurdistan region, however.
+The town has remained a center of Islamism in the Kurdistan Region, however.

 Just before Kurds gained some autonomy over the Iraqi Kurdistan region in 1991, which included Halabja, a new town was set up where some former Kurdish refugees later relocated.
 The new town called Halabja Taza (or New Halabja) today has an estimated 9,000 homes.

 The Kurdistan Regional Government made some concentrated reconstruction efforts after 2003 in the old town and began rebuilding some of the bombed-out homes in Halabja and paving new roads.
 A memorial was also constructed for the victims of the chemical attacks.
 However, residents of Halabja have complained about the continued lack of basic services and necessities.

 On the 2006 anniversary of the gas attack, violent demonstrations erupted in Halabja.
 An estimated 7,000 demonstrators protested against priorities in reconstruction, claiming that officials were not sincerely addressing the problems of the gas attack victims.
 Roadblocks were set up and the gas attack memorial museum was set afire.
 Police fired at protesters killing one 14-year-old boy and wounding many others.

 Modern times

 In 2008, plans were announced to construct an international airport for the city.

 On 12 November 2017 at 21:18 local time, an earthquake struck approximately 32 km south-southwest of Halabja.

+On 14 April 2025, the Iraqi Parliament named Halabja the 19th province of Iraq.